-Reasons for dropping out were mainly related to accidents or illness of the child, to accidents, illness, death, or other problems facing a parent or close family member, and in a few cases to economic problems facing the household, notably poor harvests and food shortage in the rural areas and cost of living and high rents in the urban areas.
+Reasons for dropping out were mainly related to accidents or illness suffered by the child, to accidents, illness or other problems affecting a parent or close family member, or to the death or a parent of close family member, and in a few cases to economic problems facing the household, notably poor harvests and food shortage in the rural areas and cost of living and high rents in the urban areas.

 Health problems loom large in many of the children's accounts, as in the following case.
-Banchi, a girl aged 12 living in Leki, dropped out of school from Grade 3, when her father fell and broke his leg, and then she and her mother caught typhoid, and her family had to borrow money and rely on friends in order to survive.
-In addition to household tasks, collecting wood and water and looking after siblings, she sells sugarcane and works on commercial farms.
-She hopes to rejoin school next year but plans to continue with her sugarcane business.
+Banchi, a girl aged 12 living in Leki, dropped out of school in Grade 3, when her father fell and broke his leg, and then she and her mother caught typhoid, and her family had to borrow money and rely on friends in order to survive.
+In addition to household tasks, collecting wood and water and looking after siblings, she started selling sugar cane and working on commercial farms.
+She said she hoped to rejoin school the following year but planned to continue with her sugar cane business.

 After dropping out because of ill health, children sometimes start engaging in work and then do not return to school during that year.
-For instance, Demiksa, a 13-year-old boy in Leki, dropped out last semester from Grade 6 when he had a toothache; he started working in his uncle's shop for 300 birr, half of which is given to his parents.
-At weekends he keeps cattle and farms for his parents, and he also trades sugarcane.
-He hopes to resume school next year in the morning shift and earn money by driving a horse cart in the afternoons.
+For instance, Demiksa, a 13-year-old boy in Leki, dropped out last semester from Grade 6 when he had toothache; he started working in his uncle's shop for 300 birr (US\$14.60), half of which was given to his parents.
+At weekends he kept cattle and farmed for his parents, and he also traded sugar cane.
+He hoped to resume school the following year in the morning shift and earn money by driving a horse cart in the afternoons.

 Sometimes a particular problem or 'shock' might trigger temporary drop-out, but further problems may prevent a child from going back to school.
-Mule, a 13-year-old boy in Leki who is in Grade 3, dropped out of school when his father, who worked as a guard, was imprisoned after the theft of a pump.
+Mule, a 13-year-old boy in Leki who was in Grade 3, had dropped out of school when his father, who worked as a guard, was imprisoned after the theft of a pump.
 Mule did not resume school, as he had a neck swelling.
-He works on the family farm and herds livestock, works on commercial farms for wages, fishes in the fasting season, and drives a cart two days a week.
+He was working on the family farm and herding livestock, working on commercial farms for wages, fishing in the fasting season, and driving a cart on two days a week.

 Returning to school may be contingent on other family members resolving the problem, as in the following case from Leku.
 Fourteen-year-old Felegebirhan dropped out and began working as a daytime domestic worker when his family could not afford the rent on their house, which was more than 60 per cent of his mother's income.
-He is hopeful that he will return to school when his older brother delivers on his promise to cover the rent.
+He was hopeful that he would return to school when his older brother delivered on his promise to cover the rent.

-Sometimes children have been in and out of school for a while, as in the case of Mestawut, now 18, living in Leku.
+Sometimes children have been in and out of school for a while, as in the case of Mestawet, then 18, living in Leku.
 She had attended school only sporadically due to economic problems since she was 12; she began selling kolo (a grain snack) that her mother roasted; her parents divorced and her mother became paralysed; she then migrated with her father when she was 13, and they went through a hard time doing daily labour on construction sites; so she began selling vegetables.
-She would like to become a daytime domestic worker, to enable her to go to night school.
+She said she wanted to become a daytime domestic worker, to enable her to go to night school.